★ 1st Place · Assistive Technology · 2026

 Supports two TTS modes: fully offline using pyttsx3 / macOS say, or high-quality streaming audio via ElevenLabs for users who need a more natural voice.

-• Offline TTS (pyttsx3 / macOS say)
+• Offline TTS by default

-• ElevenLabs streaming audio
+• ElevenLabs streaming option

 • Configurable per user